rtts/debian/README.md

 ## Using the system

 Congratulations!
-Your system has been fully set up for general use, with a number of useful software packages installed and thousands more just one `apt install` away.
-Let me guide you to how to use this setup and how to customize it to your wishes.

-After the system boots, you will be greeted with the following message of the day:
+Your system has been fully set up for general use, After the system boots, you will be greeted with the following message of the day:

 ![Message of the day](https://raw.githubusercontent.com/rtts/debian/main/doc/motd.png)

-This message is shown in the blazingly fast terminal emulator [rxvt-unicode](http://software.schmorp.de/pkg/rxvt-unicode.html) displayed by the tiling window manager [xmonad](https://xmonad.org/).
+This message is shown in [rxvt-unicode](http://software.schmorp.de/pkg/rxvt-unicode.html) displayed by the tiling window manager [xmonad](https://xmonad.org/).
-A single terminal is automatically launched at startup, because I like it that way, but you can easily specify another program to launch by editing the `.xsession` file in your home directory.
-Also have look at the other dotfiles that were placed there by the playbook.
+A single terminal is automatically launched at startup.
+You can specify which program(s) launch at startup by editing `~/.xsession`.
+Also have look at the other dotfiles that were installed.

 > **Note**
 >
 > All dotfiles (except `.bashrc`) are placed by Ansible with the
 > [force](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/copy_module.html#parameter-force)
-> parameter set to `false`, which means that your local changes will
+> parameter set to `false`, which means that local changes will not be
-> not be overwritten when you re-run the playbook.
-The dotfiles are
+> overwritten when you re-run the playbook.
+The dotfiles are also
-> also written to the `/etc/skel` directory, so they will be installed
+> written to the `/etc/skel` directory, so they will be installed for
-> for new users created by `adduser`.
-This is also a convenient
+> new users created by `adduser`.
+This is also a convenient location
-> location to check for updates to dotfiles.
+> to check for updates to dotfiles.

-Here are the most important keyboard shortcuts you need to know:
+Here are some useful keyboard shortcuts (note: `Mod` is mapped to the windows key by the `X` role):

-- `Windows` `Shift` `Enter` opens a new terminal.
+- `Mod` `Shift` `Enter` opens a new terminal.
-- `Windows` `[1-9]` switches to the virtual desktop 1 through 9.
+- `Mod` `[1-9]` switches to the virtual desktop 1 through 9.
-- `Windows` `P` launches `dmenu`.
+- `Mod` `P` launches `dmenu`.
 Type the starting letters of a graphical program, such as `chromium` or `firefox` and press Enter to launch it.
-- `Windows` `Tab` cycles between the windows on the current virtual desktop.
+- `Mod` `Tab` cycles between the windows on the current virtual desktop.
-- `Windows` `Space` switches between fullscreen and tiled window layouts.
+- `Mod` `Space` switches between fullscreen and tiled window layouts.
-- `Windows` `Enter` moves a window to the top of the window stack.
+- `Mod` `Enter` moves a window to the top of the window stack.
-- When in tiled layout, `Windows` `,` and `Windows` `.` do something that's hard to explain, but is usually exactly what you need.
+- When in tiled layout, `Mod` `,` and `Mod` `.` do something useful that's hard to explain.
+Try it out!
-- To change the size of tiled windows, `Windows` `H` and `Windows` `L` You can also change the size of any window by holding `Windows` and drag it using the right mouse button.
+- To change the size of tiled windows, `Mod` `H` and `Mod` `L` You can also change the size of any window by holding `Mod` and drag it using the right mouse button.
-- Dragging a window while holding the `Windows` key will make it floating.
-You can make it tiled again with `Windows` `T`.
+- Dragging a window while holding the `Mod` key will make it floating.
+You can make it tiled again with `Mod` `T`.

-You can view all available keybindings with `Windows` `Shift` `/`.
+You can view all available keybindings with `Mod` `Shift` `/`.

 ## More possibilities

-In no particular order, here are some things that you can do using this setup.
+Here are the things that I use this setup for:

 ### Web browsing